Address social assistance Printable versionLast update: 30.11.2021

 According to the Law of the Republic of Kazakhstan "On State Social Targeted Assistance" the following have no right to get social targeted assistance:

-- persons (families) who have provided knowingly false information and unreliable (fake) documents for the purpose of targeted social assistance.
+- persons (families) who have submitted deliberately false information and (or) inaccurate documents for the appointment of targeted social assistance - within 6 months from the date of their submission;

 The amount of targeted social assistance